Seal culling in South Australia: 1900–1949

 The killing of seals in South Australian waters continued into the 20th century, on the assumption that they were in competition with fishermen.
 7,000 to 8,000 were estimated to have been killed in the six months prior to August 1918.
-One man alone, S. H. Sheridan of Glenelg admitted to having killed 1,430 seals during this period on the islands of Spencer Gulf.
+One man alone, S. H. Sheridan of Glenelg, admitted to having killed 1,430 seals during that period on the islands of Spencer Gulf.
 Captain S. A. White, an "ardent nature lover", said of calls that seals should be killed for allegedly competing with fishermen:"It is not the seals, poor creatures, but that ever destructive being, man, who has created the dearth [of fish].
 It is high time the Governments of this country let a glimmer of natural science into their deliberations, and not go for advice to those who are fighting against nature and bringing dire consequences upon their heads."White estimated that prior to the European colonisation of South Australia, hundreds of thousands of seals likely inhabited its waters.

 In 1929, The Advertiser reported that men had been landing on islands in Spencer Gulf and "molesting seals."
-At this time the animals were protected under the Animals and Bird Protection Act.
+At that time the animals were protected under the Animals and Bird Protection Act.
 It was prohibited "for any person to land on Dangerous Reef with a gun or a dog, or to take seals on any of the islands or reefs within St. Vincent or Spencer Gulf north of a line from Cape Catastrophe to Cape Borda, continued to Cape Hart at the south-eastern corner of Kangaroo Island, thence to the mouth of the River Murray."